BohdanZasymovych/discrete_lab2/README.md

     return True
 ```

-Modulus n will be product of two found primes.
+Modulus n will be the product of two prime numbers that were found.

-Then we are calculating encryption exponent which will be contained in the public key.
+Then we calculate the encryption exponent, which will be contained in the public key.
 The encryption exponent must satisfy two conditions:

 1. 1 < a < phi_n
 2. gcd(a, phi_n) = 1

-Value 65537 is prioritized if it meets the condions.
+Value 65537 is prioritized if it meets the conditions.

 ```python
 def calculate_encryption_exponent(phi_n: int) -> int: